borgbackup/borg/docs/deployment/pull-backup.rst

 ``install -m 700 -d ~/.ssh/``

-  Create directory ~/.ssh with correct permissions if not exists yet.
+  Create directory ~/.ssh with correct permissions if it does not exist yet.

 ``ssh-keygen -N '' -t rsa  -f ~/.ssh/borg-client_rsa``

-  Create RSA key dedicated to communication with borg-client.
+  Create an ssh key dedicated to communication with borg-client.

 .. note::
-  Another more complex approach is using an unique RSA key for each pull operation.
+  Another more complex approach is using a unique ssh key for each pull operation.
-  This have to be more secure as it garanties that the key will not be used to access anywhere else.
+  This is more secure as it guarantees that the key will not be used for other purposes.

 ``{ echo -n 'command="borg serve --append-only --restrict-to-path ~/repo",restrict '; cat ~/.ssh/borg-client_rsa.pub; } >> ~/.ssh/authorized_keys``

-  Add borg-client's public key record to ~/.ssh/authorized_keys with force command and restrictions.
+  Add borg-client's ssh public key to ~/.ssh/authorized_keys with forced command and restricted mode.
-  Client restricted to use specified repository path and to use only append operations.
+  The borg client is restricted to use a repo path below the specified path and to append-only operation.
-  The commands like *prune* and *compact* have to be executed another way, for example directly on *borg-server* side.
+  Commands like *delete*, *prune* and *compact* have to be executed another way, for example directly on *borg-server* side or from a privileged, less restricted client (using another authorized_keys entry).

 ``chmod go-w ~/.ssh/authorized_keys``